Malaysia: Demographics

 According to the Malaysian Department of Statistics, the country's population was 32,447,385 in 2020, making it the 42nd-most populated country.
 According to a 2012 estimate, the population is increasing by 1.54% per year.
 Malaysia has an average population density of 96 people per km^{2}, ranking it 116th in the world for population density.
-People within the 15–64 age group constitute 69.5% of the total population; the 0–14 age group corresponds to 24.5%; while senior citizens aged 65 years or older make up 6.0%.
+People within the 15–64 age group constitute 70.3% of the total population; the 0–14 age group corresponds to 21.5%; while senior citizens aged 65 years or older make up 8.1%.
 In 1960, when the first official census was recorded in Malaysia, the population was 8.11 million.
-91.8% of the population are Malaysian citizens.
+90.1% of the population are Malaysian citizens.

-Malaysian citizens are divided along local ethnic lines, with 69.7% considered bumiputera.
+Malaysian citizens are divided along local ethnic lines, with 70.6% considered bumiputera.
 The largest group of bumiputera are Malays, who are defined in the constitution as Muslims who practise Malay customs and culture.
 They play a dominant role politically.
 Bumiputera status is also accorded to the non-Malay indigenous groups of Sabah and Sarawak: which includes Dayaks (Iban, Bidayuh, Orang Ulu), Kadazan-Dusun, Melanau, Bajau and others.
 Non-Malay bumiputeras make up more than half of Sarawak's population and over two-thirds of Sabah's population.
-There are also indigenous or aboriginal groups in much smaller numbers on the peninsular, where they are collectively known as the Orang Asli.
+There are also indigenous or aboriginal groups in much smaller numbers on the peninsula, where they are collectively known as the Orang Asli.
 Laws over who receives bumiputera status vary between states.

 There are also two other non-Bumiputera local ethnic groups.
-22.8% of the population are Malaysian Chinese, while 6.8% are Malaysian Indian.
+22.1% of the population are Malaysian Chinese, while 6.5% are Malaysian Indian.
 The local Chinese have historically been more dominant in the business community.
 Local Indians are mostly of Tamil descent.
 Malaysian citizenship is not automatically granted to those born in Malaysia, but is granted to a child born of two Malaysian parents outside Malaysia.
 Dual citizenship is not permitted.
 Citizenship in the states of Sabah and Sarawak in Malaysian Borneo are distinct from citizenship in Peninsular Malaysia for immigration purposes.
 Every citizen is issued a biometric smart chip identity card known as MyKad at the age of 12 and must carry the card at all times.

-The population is concentrated on Peninsular Malaysia, where 20 million out of approximately 28 million Malaysians live.
-70% of the population is urban.
+The population is concentrated on Peninsular Malaysia, where about 80 percent of Malaysia's population live.
+75.1% of the population is urban.
 Due to the rise in labour-intensive industries, the country is estimated to have over 3 million migrant workers; about 10% of the population.
 Sabah-based NGOs estimate that out of the 3 million that make up the population of Sabah, 2 million are illegal immigrants.
 Malaysia hosts a population of refugees and asylum seekers numbering approximately 171,500.
 Of this population, approximately 79,000 are from Myanmar, 72,400 from the Philippines, and 17,700 from Indonesia.
 Malaysian officials are reported to have turned deportees directly over to human smugglers in 2007, and Malaysia employs RELA, a volunteer militia with a history of controversies, to enforce its immigration law.